Chapter 2: The Triplets Part One

 I hear mom gasp and I slowly look towards her and breathe in slowly as I almost flinch at the sight of the face she’s making.

-“I didn’t do much I swear, she made me do two lights jogs.”
+“I didn’t do much I swear, she made me do two light jogs.”
 I stutter out.

 That was nothing she made me do.
 I was doing full running laps while wheezing and doing sprints to make that wicked coach satisfied.
 However, I won’t tell mom that.
 She would start a whole problem with the coach and the school.
 I did not need that type of drama.
 I did not need her stepping in when this could possibly help fix what was wrong with me.
 Maybe progress to the lead of a healthy life can happen from this for me.
 Or maybe I can die, but possibilities always come with risks.

 “Are you lying to me Mia Henderson?” mom raises her voice.